Satisfactory Academic Progress

-Students must maintain a certain level of academic progress toward completing their
+Students must maintain a level of academic progress toward completing their degree

-Student Aid (FAFSA), a manual review is completed to determine the student's SAP
+Aid (FAFSA), a manual review is completed to determine the student's SAP status

-status for financial aid.
-The measurement will be based on the student's current
+for financial aid.
+The measurement will be based on the student's current academic

-academic record at the time of review.
-Students enrolling at the institution for
+record at the time of review.
+Students enrolling at the institution for the first

-the first time are initially considered to be making SAP (including incoming first-time
+time are considered to be making SAP (including incoming first-time freshmen

 Academic progress standards include: